NYPL/metadata-documentation/workflows/troubleshooting.md

 See [Linking Between Systems › Research Catalog → Digital Collections](/metadata-documentation/workflows/linking/#research-catalog--digital-collections) for context

-For Non-MSU Staff
+For Non-Metadata Services Staff
 {: .label .label-purple .m-0 }

 1. Report absent or broken links to Digital Collections via our [contact form](/metadata-documentation/contact/form/)
-   1. Your submission will be routed to the the relevant [MSU Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) so the Research Catalog record can be updated
+   1. Your submission will be routed to the the relevant [Metadata Services Liaison 🔒](https://docs.google.com/spreadsheets/d/1P-YDJigon640fTCLP4Ig4-zmzqrX88v5M24ShuxFNVY/edit#gid=0) so the Research Catalog record can be updated

 For Metadata Services Staff
 {: .label .label-purple .m-0 }

-1. In the relevant ClickUp task generated by a contact form submission, add a comment with the tag `@MSU Sierra Contact(s)`
+1. In the relevant ClickUp task generated by a contact form submission, add a comment with the tag `@Metadata Services Sierra Contact(s)`
    1. Include the [bnumber](/metadata-documentation/metadata/element/identifier/bnumber/) and correct [URL](/metadata-documentation/dc/url-structure/) if you are able to determine it
 1. When the record has been updated, notify the submitter and update the task status to **Closed**

 ## See Also
-- [Contact Form](/metadata-documentation/contact/form/) for non-MSU staff to report issues to MSU
+- [Contact Form](/metadata-documentation/contact/form/) for non-Metadata Services staff to report issues to Metadata Services
-- [Metadata Feedback](/metadata-documentation/workflows/remediation/feedback/) for an overview of reviewing feedback relating to metadata MMS and DC For Metadata Services Staff
+- [Metadata Feedback](/metadata-documentation/workflows/remediation/feedback/) for an overview of reviewing feedback relating to metadata MMS and DC for Metadata Services staff
 - [Removal of Captures with Broken Image Assets [Pilot] 🔒](https://github.com/NYPL/metadata-projects/tree/main/x_completed/2022-2023_removal-of-caps-w-broken-image-assets_pilot) on GitHub for additional documentation of a workflow related to broken image assets